microsoft/TypeScript-Handbook/pages/Interfaces.md

 The type-checker checks the call to `printLabel`.
 The `printLabel` function has a single parameter that requires that the object passed in has a property called `label` of type string.
 Notice that our object actually has more properties than this, but the compiler only checks that *at least* the ones required are present and match the types required.
-There are some cases where TypeScript isn't as lenient as we'll go over in a bit.
+There are some cases where TypeScript isn't as lenient, which we'll cover in a bit.

 We can write the same example again, this time using an interface to describe the requirement of having the `label` property that is a string: